CMSgov/bluebutton-site-static/_posts/2019-11-13-giving-beneficiaries-more-granular-choice-of-data-sharing copy.md

 This gives access to the `/v1/connect/UserInfo` Endpoint.

 In phase two, CMS will enable applications to select the scopes they require for their application.
-If an application does not require the beneficiary demographic information the `patient/Patient.read` and `profile` scopes can be excluded from the application’s profile.
+If an application does not require the beneficiary demographic information, the `patient/Patient.read` and `profile` scopes can be excluded from the application’s profile.

 ---